↳ The Creator

 Melissa Farmer was born and raised in Houston, TX and spent her childhood camping, traveling the US and reading voraciously.
 Melissa attended the University of Houston where she studied English, creative writing and anthropology.
-After graduating, she soon found herself relocating to the PNW to pursue her MFA in Creative Writing at Eastern Washington University.
+After graduating, she soon found herself relocating to the Pacific Northwest to pursue her MFA in Creative Writing at Eastern Washington University.

 Why I love my job: